Feastio

 I Portici Restaurant in the former Eden Theater.

 The old theater, complete with Art Nouveau ceiling frescoes, has been fully renovated.
 The dining room feels spacious, elegant, and bright.
+The stage features a piano and harp, though neither was played during my visit.

 Welcome snacks